Mumbai crime: Fearless girl stands up to molester, drags him to cops

-When a druggie molested her on a crowded Kandivli station platform, college student Pradnya Mandhare decided not to let it go, and dragged him all by herself to the GRP chowkie, while a crowd of 50 just stood and stared
+College student Pradnya Mandhare dragged druggie who molested her on a crowded Kandivali station platform, all by herself to the GRP chowkie, while a crowd of 50 just stood and stared

 Sometimes, it takes just one person’s courage to shake society out of its slumber, and a 20-year-old student’s act of confronting her molester yesterday could very well fall into that category.

 Pradnya wants cops to teach Chavan a lesson so that he does not dare to molest another woman again.
 Pics/Nimesh Dave

 While most women decide against speaking up because of the lengthy process of filing an FIR and because shame is heaped not on the perpetrator but on the victim herself, Pradnya Mandhare did not let any of this prevent her from dragging her druggie molester by the hair to a police station.

 Mandhare did this all by herself, while more than 50 people both men and women at the busy Kandivli station merely stood by and gawked.

 Teaching a lesson

 Mandhare, a third-year Bachelor of Mass Media student at Sathaye College in Vile Parle, was on her way home after attending her lectures yesterday when the incident took place.
 Around 2.30 pm her usual time Mandhare boarded a local train from Vile Parle station to return to her home in Borivli.